Ranthalion/website/content/additional-documentation/development.md

 - Copy reef-pi code from github to your $GOPATH

 ```
-git clone https://github.com/ranjin/reef-pi.git $GOPATH/src/github.com/ranjib/reef-pi
+git clone https://github.com/reef-pi/reef-pi.git $GOPATH/src/github.com/reef-pi/reef-pi
 ```

-To keep reef-pi simple and reliable, I have not yet integrated any go package manager.
-Hence the example shows cloning reef-pi repository inside the $GOPATH, without this go-get command will fail.
+reef-pi project does not use any go package manager yet.
+A make target is used to get a  bare minimal dependency packages from github.
 All following commands & instructions assume you are working from the reef-pi repository itself, i.e.

 ```
-cd $GOPATH/src/github.com/ranjib/reef-pi
+cd $GOPATH/src/github.com/reef-pi/reef-pi
 ```

-- Downnloading dependencies: Now that reef-pi code base is cloned, you can start downloading all the dependencies.
-To install all go libraries use
+- Download dependencies

 ```
 make go-get